Frequently Asked Questions

 - Transportation of materials and personnel to the site via helicopter was provided.

-- Winter overflight monitoring
+- Winter overflight and project monitoring

 - Preliminary Planning Expenses

 - Dining Hall operation expenses for the 2018 summer season including providing meals for the construction crews